takyo101/lantern-android/README.md

 Note: The *stopProxyButton* is supposed to stop the flashlight proxy but this is currently not supported, so at this time *stopProxyButton* actually kills the app.

-## Building a stand-alone client binary for Android devices

-(pending)

 [1]: https://github.com/getlantern/flashlight
 [2]: https://www.docker.com/